apache/spark/README.md

 ## Installing SparkR

 ### Requirements
 SparkR requires Scala 2.10 and Spark version >= 0.9.0.
+Note that as Spark 0.9.0 has not yet been released the current build uses the latest release candidate from the Apache staging repositories.
+You can also build SparkR against a different Spark version (>= 0.9) by modifying `pkg/src/build.sbt`.

 SparkR also requires the R package `rJava` to be installed.
 To install `rJava`, you can run the following command in R:

     install.packages("rJava")